TorFX provides a broad selection of currencies, competitive rates, and helpful customer service. A solid choice, despite its past controversy.

 TorFX is currently led by Jon Beddell, who interestingly enough is also listed as one of its co-founders.
 Nigel Fox has been appointed as Managing Director, while Neil Cooper is Chief Financial Officer.
-They are supported by Tracy Moore, who acts as Chief Operating Officer, and has been with the company since 2005.
-The Australian operations is managed by Paul Billing.
+They are supported by Tracy Moore, who acts as Chief Operating Officer and has been with the company since 2005.
+The Australian operations are managed by Elle Pallett.

 TorFX address (Head office)